The Business Case for Web Accessibility

-However there is still a great deal of misunderstanding surrounding the issue of web accessibility.
+Until recently, few businesses had given much thought to the topic of Web Accessibility.
+However thanks to the tireless work of organisations like the RNIB, this is starting to change.
 In this article I hope to give a brief outline about exactly what web accessibility is, and then explain how building an accessible website can have a positive impact on your business, both in terms of PR and ROI.

 Simply put, web site accessibility is about making a site accessible to the largest range of people possible.
 For the majority of website owners, this is simply good business sense.
 After all, the more people you have using your site the better.